codam-coding-college/MLX42/docs/Images.md

  * @param pixels The literal pixel data.
  * @param instances An instance carries the X, Y, Z location data.
  * @param count The element count of the instances array.
- * @param enabled If true the image is drawn onto the screen, else its not.
+ * @param enabled If true the image is drawn onto the screen, else it's not.
  * @param context Abstracted OpenGL data.
  */
 typedef struct mlx_image